typically representing the Hubzilla Community.

 Hubzilla 10 released.

 - Implementation of Conversation Containers over ActivityPub, which helps backfill threaded conversations so you see the entire conversation, as well as provide additional moderation tools.
-Initially implemented by (streams) and Hubzilla.
+Initially released in (streams) and then released in Hubzilla shortly after.5

-- FEP-171b: Conversation Containers and related specifications are submitted as Fediverse Enhancement Proposals (FEPs), special thanks to silverpill.
+- FEP-171b: Conversation Containers and related specifications are submitted as Fediverse Enhancement Proposals (FEPs), special thanks to silverpill.1

 - Hubzilla 9 released.

-- FEP-61cf: The OpenWebAuth Protocol, which provides federated single sign on, was submitted as a Fediverse Enhancement Proposal (FEP), special thanks to FenTiger and silverpill.
+- FEP-61cf: The OpenWebAuth Protocol, which provides federated single sign on, was submitted as a Fediverse Enhancement Proposal (FEP), special thanks to FenTiger.1

 - Hubzilla 8 released.